-Instead of having one root server operator, there are 13 root server operators that are responsible for one of the 13 root server letters (a-m), as shown in Table 1.
+Instead of having one root server operator, there are 12 root server operators responsible for the 13 root server letters (a-m), as shown in Table 1.
 These organizations are independent from each other, and have different budgets/setup/configurations for their respective letter [3], [4].

 Table 1: Root Server Letters and Organizations.
-Sites reported by [3] on 24August 2016 and 13 March 2008, respectively [5]
+Sites reported by [3] on 16 February 2017 and 13 March 2008, respectively [5]